-- Stop by the South Gate or the Visitor Centre entrance after office hours to self register and obtain a Park Use Permit before your departure.
+- Stop by the Visitor Centre entrance after office hours to self register and obtain a Park Use Permit before your departure.

 De-registration upon return is voluntary.
 If you choose to de-register, contact us in person at the Visitor Centre, or by phone during office hours.